 Northern Lights in Swedish Lapland

 In Swedish Lapland, the incredible Treehotel awaits guests who wish to float in a room between pine trees, and ICEHOTEL has rooms carved into works of art and a menu of evening excursions, perfect for aurora hunters.
 Abisko is home to the world-famous Aurora Sky Station.
 Lonely Planet reported a trip here to be one of the world's most illuminating experiences; long winter nights and zero light pollution make it the ideal spot for those wishing to catch a glimpse of Mother Nature's bedazzling show.

 The rotation of the Earth means that Tromso in northern Norway, moves into the Northern Lights zone at around 6pm and the best chance of viewing them is around 10pm making it an ideal choice for families looking to experience the light show without staying up into the early hours.
 Sailing along Norway's coastline provides a more scenic option.
 Hurtigruten offers various voyages.
 We recommend the 12 day Arctic Expedition which starts in Bergen and travels way above the Arctic Circle to North Cape.

 Northern Lights in Svalbard

 You can't get much further north than Svalbard, Norway's far-flung archipelago.
 Remarkably remote yet surprisingly accessible, winter adventures here are of epic proportion.
-Travel in December and January to experience the incredible polar night when the sun never rises above the horizon and the Northern Lights can be seen day or night.
+Travel in December and January to experience the incredible polar night when the sun never rises above the horizon, and you can see the Northern Lights day or night.
 Choose to visit from February onward and you'll experience some daylight and have a great chance of seeing the aurora too.